Comparing Section 179D and 45L: Which Tax Incentive is Right for Your Project?

 Understanding Section 179D and 45L:

 Section 45L: Section 45L focuses on residential buildings and offers tax credits for constructing or renovating energy-efficient homes.
-The credit provides up to $5,000 per unit for homes that meet specific energy-saving standards, such as those certified under the Department of Energy's Zero Energy Ready Home program.
+The credit provides up to $5,000 per unit for residential buildings that meet specific energy-saving standards, such as those certified under the Department of Energy's Zero Energy Ready Home program.
 This credit is aimed at incentivizing developers to adopt energy-efficient practices in residential construction.

 Eligibility and Application: